jamesquinlan/syllabus-template/README.md

 ## Global Directory
-Files in the global directory are university-wide policies or files common to *all* your syllabi (assuming >1 teaching load).
+Files in the `common` (global) directory are university-wide policies or files common to *all* your syllabi (assuming >1 teaching load).
 Add files as needed and include them in [syllabus.tex](syllabus.tex).
+Note: directory named `global` gives errors in TeXLive 2020.

 ## Local Files